 In 2022 Swiss Water renewed its existing Credit Facility.
 On renewal, the borrowing capacity of the facility increased from \$30.0 million to up to \$51.25 million, depending on the Company's Borrowing Base (as defined in the Credit Facility).
-Up to \$45.0 million is provided by a large Canadian bank and \$6.25 million from Export Development Canada ("EDC").
+Up to \$45.0 million is provided by a large Canadian bank and \$6.25 million from Export Development Canada ("EDC") (EDC is discussed below).
 Amounts can be drawn in either Canadian or US dollars and can be used to fund capital expansions and operations.

-The Credit Facility's Borrowing Base margins eligible inventories, accounts receivable, considers equity margin and gains and losses in the commodity hedging account, and the foreign exchange contract facility.
+The Credit Facility's Borrowing Base margins eligible inventories and accounts receivable, considers equity margin and gains and losses in the commodity hedging account, and the foreign exchange contract facility.
 It has multiple variable interest rate options and it does not have to be repaid until October 19, 2025 or an event triggering default.
 The Company is not required to repay any balance outstanding until maturity, as long as the outstanding balance is not in excess of the Borrowing Base.

 This Credit Facility has multiple interest rate options depending on the currency the loan is drawn on.
-As at December 31, 2023, the outstanding balance owing was \$26.9 million and the interest is based on a variable rate using Canadian Prime Rate plus an acceptance fee.
+As at December 31, 2024, the outstanding balance owing to the Canadian bank was \$35.4 million.
+Interest is based on a variable rate using Canadian Prime Rate plus an acceptance fee as discussed in the Company's 2024 consolidated financial statements.

-As part of the Credit Facility, the Company has a US\$8.0 million foreign exchange and commodity futures contract facility, which allows the Company to enter into spot, forward and other foreign exchange rate transactions and commodity futures transactions with the bank with a maximum term of up to 60 months.
+As part of the Credit Facility with the Canadian bank, the Company has a US\$8.0 million foreign exchange and commodity futures contract facility, which allows the Company to enter into spot, forward and other foreign exchange rate transactions and commodity futures transactions with the bank with a maximum term of up to 60 months.